hindutva/hindutva.github.io/main/books/misc/life_of_lokamAnya_tilak_athalye/11_THE_NEW_PARTY.md

 the same way and refused to take part in it.
-It was re- served for the anti-partition agitation to place before the country a definite ideal, freed from the confusing verbiage that characterised our thought tiU 1905.
+It was re- served for the anti-partition agitation to place before the country a definite ideal, freed from the confusing verbiage that characterised our thought till 1905.
 Mr.
 Tilak's ideal thus became the ideal of the country and it was ** imposed " upon the National Congress by no less a personage than Dadabhai Naoroji.
 Neither Mr. Tilak